Leverage Cognitive Factors for Rehabilitation and Movement Training

-Our objective is to investigate the potential role ofcognitive agency to optimize hand grasp rehabilitation
+Our objective is to investigate the potential role of cognitive factors in movement training and leverage them to optimize upper-extremity rehabilitation

 Role of Agency in Hand Reach and Grasp Rehabilitation

-The goal of this project is to investigate the role of agency, which indicates the sense of one as the true author of one's own movement, in hand reach and grasp tasks for post-stroke rehabilitation purposes.
-In this project, we aim to systematically alter visual perception of agency towards better movement performance.
-The results will be clinical relevant for hand prostheses training after SCI or upper-limb amputation and providing better virtual reality environments to accelerate post-stroke motor-relearning.
+The goal of this project is to investigate the role of sense of agency, which represents the perception of self-control, in reach and grasp tasks for neurotrauma rehabilitation purposes.
+In this project, we aim to explicitly monitor sense of agency and identify the correlation between agency and movement performance.
+The results indicated the positive correlation between agency and movement performance in force pinch and reach grasp task .
+This project will be clinical relevant for hand prostheses training after SCI or upper-limb amputation and providing better virtual reality environments to accelerate post-stroke motor-relearning.

 Reach Pinch Task